ncsa/ncsa_system_documentation/docs/source/account-mgmt/group-mgmt.rst

 #.
 In the **Editable Groups** tab, click on the group you want edit.
 #.
 In the **Add Person** field, enter the name or NCSA username of the person you want to add.

-   If the person you want to add doesn't have an existing NCSA account, you won't be able to add them.
-Go to :ref:`invite-new`.
+   If the person you want to add doesn't have an existing NCSA account, you won't be able to add them; instead, go to :ref:`invite-new`.

 #.
 Click **Add Person**.
 Updates to group membership can take up to **1 hour** to propagate to the system.